mondalraj/Monopoly_Stock_Exchange/README.md

 ## Tech Skills Implemented
 **JAVA**, Object Oriented Programming, Modular Programming

-## Instuctions For Playing The Game
+## Instructions For Playing The Game
 1. This is a multiplayer player  modern stock trading game.
 2. Player who reaches $ 20k wins the game and player with $ 0 balance loses the game.
 3. Players will have an option to move maximum of 3 blocks at a time.